DoctorKhan/The-Scroll-of-The-Living-Way/living-way-guide.md

 When a Power arises, say:

-* “You did not see me.”
+* “You did not see me.
+You did not recognize me.”
-* “You are a garment I wore.”
+* “You are a garment I wore; you are not me.”
-* “I am not bound.”
+* “I was bound, but I have not bound.”
+* “I am released from you.
+I am free.”

 This returns you to the **Inner Child**—whole, unbroken, free.

 ---

-# **Chapter 4 — How to Read the Sayings**
+# **Chapter 4 — How to Read the Texts**

+The Gospel of Thomas and the Gospel of Mary are not history books; they are **technologies of awakening**.

-Thomas is a book of **riddles meant to awaken the soul**.
+Thomas is a book of **riddles**, while Mary is a **map of the soul's ascent**.

-It begins with the promise:
+They begin with the promise:

 > “Whoever discovers the interpretation of these sayings will not taste death.”
 > — Thomas 1